udiram/PHIdelity/README.md

-# Clinical Note Anonymizer
+# PHIdelity

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-The **Clinical Note Anonymizer** is a Python tool that intelligently anonymizes Protected Health Information (PHI) in clinical notes while preserving their contextual meaning.
+The **PHIdelity** is a Python tool that intelligently anonymizes Protected Health Information (PHI) in clinical notes while preserving their contextual meaning.
 Unlike basic redaction methods that obscure data, this tool uses a local Large Language Model (LLM) via Ollama to identify PHI (e.g., names, dates, medical record numbers) and replace it with meaningful, generalized descriptions (e.g., `[Patient Name]`, `[Date of Visit]`).
 This contextualized anonymization ensures the anonymized notes remain useful for research, analysis, or sharing while complying with privacy regulations like HIPAA.

 The tool extracts PHI into a structured CSV file and saves the anonymized note as a text file, making it ideal for healthcare professionals, researchers, and developers handling sensitive medical data.